 How high should a fence be for a Beagle?

 Optimally a beagle needs a fully fenced yard that is six feet in height.
-You may also use cement or increased length below the ground to deter digging.
+Some dog owners I know also use cement or increased length below the ground to deter digging.

 Do invisible fences work for Beagles?